How to Use So Henna Brow Henna for Incredible Brows!

 Brow trends change by the minute, it seems, so it can be difficult to know what kind of treatments to offer your clients and the type of look to specialise in.
 What if we told you that you can achieve three very distinct looks with Brow Henna, just by applying or removing it in slightly different ways?

 Graphic brows are those super dark eyebrows which we see on the likes of Cara Delevigne and Emelia Clarke - these are more in line with brow lamination treatments, however if you have sparse brows or lighter brows, you might opt for this style to bulk them up a bit.

-To achieve this look, simply carry out your pretreatment and mapping, mix up your brow tint and apply it to the eyebrows in one thick, even layer.
+To achieve this look, simply carry out your pretreatment and mapping (check out this blog for brow mapping 101), mix up your brow tint and apply it to the eyebrows in one thick, even layer.
 Leave on for up to 20 minutes, depending on how dark a tint you’re aiming for and then remove gently with a damp cotton pad.
 You’ll be left with a gorgeous full looking brow set which will be the envy of every one of your instagram followers!

 Like before, you’re going to map out the brows and then mix up your henna.
 Apply your henna dye mixture all the way along the brows, starting at the tail end and working your way to the inner edges.